lgalke/lgalke.github.io/projects.md

 title: Projects
 ---

+## MIST: Scalable Mechanistic Interpretability for Safe and Trustworthy LLM Agents (starting 2026) {#mist}

+The MIST project, funded by the Novo Nordisk Foundation, addresses the critical challenge of understanding and controlling large language model (LLM) agents.
+We develop scalable, theory-driven methods for mechanistic interpretability to identify the underlying mechanisms responsible for tool use, reasoning, and multi-agent communication.
+By investigating the cross-model and cross-lingual universality of these mechanisms, we create interpretability-informed steering techniques and latent guardrails that enable safe deployment in high-stakes applications.
+The project ultimately aims to establish a comprehensive framework for issuing safety certificates to LLM agents through systematic evaluation in diverse multi-agent simulation environments.

 ## Danish Foundation Models (since 2025) {#danish-foundation-models}

 The aim of the Danish Foundation Models project is to develop and evaluate large multilingual and multimodal foundation models that excel at Danish -- trained only on permissible Danish data and providing access to the full models (open-weight) and their source code (open-source).
 The project is a collaborative effort between the University of Southern Denmark, Aarhus University, Copenhagen University, and the Alexandra Institute.